rayanahmed3638/rayanahmed3638/README.md

 Welcome to my GitHub profile!
 I'm an Electrical and Computer Engineering student at The University of Texas at Austin, passionate about embedded systems and IoT applications.
 I love developing innovative hardware and software projects, from smart-home gadgets and autonomous robots to interactive embedded games and health-tech solutions.
 Check out some of my projects and feel free to explore and experiment with my code!

-📌 Areas of Interest:
+ Areas of Interest:
-- ⚡ Embedded Systems and Microcontrollers
+- Embedded Systems and Microcontrollers
-- 🛠️ IoT & Smart Devices
+-  IoT & Smart Devices
-- 🤖 Robotics
+-  Robotics
-- ❤️ Health Tech
+-  Health Tech

-📬 Let’s Connect
-If you're interested in collaborating, sharing ideas, or simply chatting about tech, I'd love to hear from you!

-📧 Email: rayanahmed@utexas.edu
+Email: rayanahmed@utexas.edu

 Looking forward to connecting and creating awesome things together! 🚀